SRahulKoushik/RouteIQ/README.md

 - `--city`: City name (for HERE API)
 - `--compare-algorithms`: Run Dijkstra and A* in parallel and compare results.
 - `--poll-interval`: Set background traffic polling interval (default: 60s).
+- `--visualize`: Show the computed route and hotspots on an interactive map
+- `--mode`: Transport mode (`car`, `bike`, `public`)
+- `--record-snapshot`: Record a snapshot of current traffic data for historical analysis
+- `--historical-report`: Show average congestion per edge from historical data
+- `--add-alert FROM TO`: Add an alert for congestion on a specific edge
+- `--remove-alert FROM TO`: Remove an alert for a specific edge
+- `--list-alerts`: List all registered congestion alerts

 ## 🗺️ Example
 ```